-The same excessive subprime, and speculative credit use occurred before the busting of the primary home bubble in 2007/2008, resulting in the financial crisis of 2008, and the Great Recession, that we have not fully recovered from.
+The same excessive subprime and speculative credit use occurred before the bursting of the primary home bubble in 2007/2008, resulting in the financial crisis of 2008, and the Great Recession, that we have not fully recovered from.

-The extra demand from the “investments” in commodities, homes, real estate, farm land, metals, and many other things, increase prices.
+The extra demand from the “investments” in commodities, homes, real estate, farmland, metals, and many other things, increase prices.
 These “investments” are fine as long as prices do not increase more than 2% annually.
-Its when prices increase more than 2% a year that investors start borrowing money to leverage their “investments” to make more paper profits, and long term capital gains (LTCGs), which are taxed at a rate 50% less than ordinary income, and interest income.
+It is when prices increase more than 2% a year that investors start borrowing money to “leverage” their “investments” to make more paper profits, and long-term capital gains (LTCGs), which are taxed at a rate 50% less than ordinary income, and interest income.
 The excessive amount of these “investments”, during the boom cycle, in the things that appreciate in price, rather than in the production of these things, is what is causing prices to increase faster than the wages of the middle class, and the working poor.
-If we are going to solve the many problems of our economy, we must change the tax policies that guide people to make these nonproductive “investments” during the boom cycle.
+If we are going to solve the many problems of our economy, we must change the tax policies that guide people to make these unproductive “investments” during the boom cycle.

 The extra investment demand is increasing prices too fast of the things that the middle class, and working poor purchase to maintain their lives, shelter themselves, and their families.
-If their incomes do not increase to match the price increases in the things they buy, they buy less, which decreases demand for products and services, which in turn decreases employment.
-Also it is better for our capitalist economy, in a globalized economy, if prices and wages do not increase too fast, because our products and services are competing in a world market.
+If their incomes do not increase to match the price increases in the things they purchase, they buy less, which decreases demand for products and services, which in turn decreases employment.
+If they purchase the things they need and want with credit, when they lose their jobs, they usually default on their debt.
+Since, in a credit money economy, one person’s debt is another person’s income, as more people default on their debts, more and more people lose their income, and they can’t pay their bills either.
+Also, it is better for our capitalist economy, in a globalized economy, if prices and wages do not increase too fast because our products and services are competing in a world market.

 It is up to Congress to fix this flaw in our economic guiding policies.
-They are the people that enacted the tax policies that created the flaw.
-It is our responsibility to inform and encourage Congress to change tax policy to improve our lives, and our children’s future.
+They are the people who enacted the tax policies that created the flaw.
+It is our responsibility to inform and encourage Congress to change tax policy to improve our lives and our children’s future.

 Federal Reserve monetary policy, used without the needed tax rate changes, helps to create recessions

-In the 1960’s President Kennedy, and Congress, “to get the economy moving again”, after the recession of the late 1950’s, lowered ordinary income tax rates, and lowered the tax rate on long term capital gains (LTCGs).
+In the 1960’s President Kennedy, and Congress, “to get the economy moving again”, after the recession of the late 1950’s, lowered ordinary income tax rates, and lowered the tax rate on long-term capital gains (LTCGs).
 They also increased federal government deficit spending.
 The economy started to grow, and the unemployment rate decreased.
-The economy was on it’s way to a boom cycle.
+The economy was on its way to a boom cycle.
 But a change in investments occurred during the boom cycle.
-During the boom cycle, since the 1960’s, our income tax code has been encouraging non-productive investments, and speculation, because of the lower tax rate of long term capital gains (LTCG), and the lower top tax rate of ordinary income.
-These tax rate changes, and the interest deduction has encouraged people to use too much credit during the boom cycle, which has helped drive prices up over 1000%, in the last 50 years, as the LTCGs tax rate has been lowered, over the years, along with ordinary income tax rates.
+During the boom cycle, since the 1960’s, our income tax code has been encouraging non-productive investments, and speculation, because of the lower tax rate on long-term capital gains (LTCG), and the lower top tax rate of ordinary income.
+These tax rate changes and the interest deduction, enacted during the recession or another economic downturn, has encouraged people to use too much credit during the boom cycle, which has helped drive prices up over 1000%, in the last 50 years, as the LTCGs tax rate has been lowered, over the years, along with ordinary income tax rates.

-We need to reform the tax code so investors, and the general public don’t use excessive credit when real estate, single family homes, commodities, and other hard asset prices rise more than 2% annually.
+We need to reform the tax code so investors and the general public don’t use excessive credit when real estate, single family homes, commodities, and other hard asset prices rise more than 2% annually.
 We need to enact the 2% Appreciation/Inflation Taxation Policy to help prevent financial bubbles, and financial crisis in our economy.
-The 2% Appreciation/Inflation Taxation Policy will help make our exports more competitive in the world markets, and help maintain full employment.
-The 2% will encourage people to have a balanced financial portfolio, so they have reserves to maintain themselves during down turns in the economy.
+We need to enact the 2% Appreciation/Inflation Taxation Policy to help make our exports more competitive in the world markets, and help maintain full employment.
+The 2% Policy will encourage people to have a balanced financial portfolio, so they have reserves to maintain themselves during downturns in the economy.

 First a little bit about how the economy works.

 The video (go to http://www.taxpolicyusa.wordpress.com for video), (following this article), will show you the economic cycles the economy goes through, through the years.
-The Gross Domestic Product (GDP) is represented by the straight line slopping upward.
-As the producer of the video, (Ray Dalio founder of Bridgewater Associates LP) points out, the video is a simplistic representation of the short and long debt cycles an economy goes through.
+The Gross Domestic Product (GDP) is represented by the straight line sloping upward.
+As the producer of the video, (Ray Dalio founder of Bridgewater Associates LP the largest hedge fund in the world) points out, the video is a simplistic representation of the short and long debt cycles an economy goes through.
 The graph shows the economic cycles as being the same height and depth .
 But this is not how GDP and economic cycles occur.
 GDP decreases and increases over the years.
 The line should show up and downs in the line.
 The economic cycles also will cycle through recessions, low inflation, high inflation, high appreciation/inflation rates, depression, and stagflation.
 The economic cycles have different depths and heights.
 They can be very severe, or minor occurrences.

-The main points you need to remember are that the economic cycles are created, and affected by the amount of debt, and the quality of the debt in an economy.
+The main points you need to remember are that the economic cycles are created, and affected by the amount of debt, tax policies and tax rates, and the quality and quantity of the debt in an economy.
 And what the debt is being used for.

 What the author will attempt to explain is how, by enacting an automatic stabilizer tax reform policy, the length of recessions can be shortened, and the depth of the recession cycle can be reduced.
 And that the occurrences of financial bubbles and financial crisis, and very deep recessions and depressions can be reduced with the help of an automatic change in tax policy.